 With repeated substance abuse the dopamine impact on the reward system in the brain can become abnormally lower, so much so that heavier and more frequent use results in less pressure and a lessened high.

-As a result of this other brain systems, such as stress response, become overactive and create unpleasant feelings like anxiety.
+As a result of this brain response systems such as stress response, become overactive and create unpleasant feelings like anxiety.
 As addiction worsens, alcohol and drug abusers repeat use in order to relieve these unpleasant feelings as opposed to seeking pleasure.
-So instead of using the substance to get high they are using it to feel normal or not sick.
+So instead of using the substance to get high, they are using it to feel normal or not sick.

 Addiction Affects The Brain